zhangxyleon/csc_301_docker_flask/README.md

 3. As a experienced  actor, I hope this web app  can help me get blocking information before rehearsal.
 It will save me a lot of time.
 Since I am very familiar with stage, A clear blocking will help me complete rehearsal faster.

 #acceptance criteria
 For directos:
 1. only directors can modify the blocking.
-For each blocking move, it can script and time to make sure the blocking's accuracy.<br />
+For each blocking move, it can use script and time to make sure the blocking's accuracy.<br />
 2. It must be easy to used in  smart phones or tablet.
 So directors can put on new information everywhere.
 It must be updated in time.<br />
 For actors:<br />

-1.it not only show the information  of their own blockin  also show blocking of some actors who has position conflict and have related script.
+1.it not only show the information  of their own blocking  also show blocking of some actors who has position conflict and have related script.<br />
 2.easy to read and can play position dynamically

 #JSON
 get: Based on UI's parameters, it's necessary to have script , start date and end date.
 Also we need a list of dictionary to record actor's position.
 Each part is a dict and all part combine a list.
 Since in actor.js we ask for actor's id and in directors.js we ask for actor's name.
 In order to keep all database connection  in backend.
 I also decided to have a actor and id table.
 This make front end  can find name  through ID.
 I think two different route for both name and ID is a better Idea.
 However we cannot add route in this assignment.<br />
-post: Script num and  name-position array is good enough for this call.
+post: Script num and  a array of blocking assign( blocking for each part is a dict) is good enough for this call.
 We can search file by script number and just change blocking in order.
 Because in director web we load information  ordered by  part number.
 So we don't need part number in this json.
 Also we can get script , start char and end char once we find the file.